 CSE will work together with Lancaster University under the leadership of Samsung to create an innovative energy management platform for schools – with pupils and teachers involved at every level.
 The platform will use a unique combination of state of the art smart technology to give an in-depth view of how schools use energy and where and how they can take action to use energy more efficiently.

 The platform will use Samsung’s SmartThings platform to connect real time energy usage, pricing and carbon emissions data with humidity, heat, light and motion sensors and the BBC’s micro:bit technology to create an energy management system tailored to four different categories of energy user: facilities managers, energy procurers, teachers and pupils.

-The BBC micro:bit is a small programmable computer that was given free to every child in year seven and above in 2016.
+The BBC micro:bit is a small programmable computer that was launched in 2016 and is widely used in schools around the world.
 It aims to encourage children to get started on easy and accessible computing projects.
 By connecting micro:bits to the smart data about the building’s energy use, pupils will be able to play a direct role in adapting their school’s energy use as well as learning how to code using data from internet enabled ‘smart objects’ such as sensors, thermostats and switches.

 Pupils, teachers and those in schools responsible for buying and managing energy will be helped to create their own energy apps using data from the technology network to create customised systems that enable them to understand and modify the buildings energy use as whole.
 For example, classrooms could program simple rules to change the colour of an LED light when carbon intensity of generation was high.

 We began the project in April 2018 by doing an ethnography of a participating school to understand the informal processes and information flows which ultimately drive how energy is consumed (and to determine the “sweet spots” where information interventions are most effective).
 This will then feed into a series of design workshops with the end users to develop the functions and look of the platform.